happyuc-project/web3j/docs/source/transactions.rst

 Transactions
 ============

-Broadly speaking there are three types transactions supported on Ethereum:
+Broadly speaking there are three types repTransactions supported on Ethereum:

 #. :ref:`transfer-of-ether`
 #. :ref:`creation-of-smart-contract`
 #. :ref:`transacting-with-contract`

-To undertake any of these transactions, it is necessary to have Ether (the fuel of the Ethereum blockchain) residing in the Ethereum account which the transactions are taking place from.
-This is to pay for the :ref:`Gas` costs, which is the transaction execution cost for the Ethereum client that performs the transaction on your behalf, comitting the result to the Ethereum blockchain.
+To undertake any of these repTransactions, it is necessary to have Ether (the fuel of the Ethereum blockchain) residing in the Ethereum account which the repTransactions are taking place from.
+This is to pay for the :ref:`Gas` costs, which is the reqTransaction execution cost for the Ethereum client that performs the reqTransaction on your behalf, comitting the result to the Ethereum blockchain.
 Instructions for obtaining Ether are described below in :ref:`obtaining-ether`.

 Additionally, it is possible to query the state of a smart contract, this is described in :ref:`querying-state`.

 .. image:: /images/web3j_transaction.png
 :scale: 20%

 .. _obtaining-ether: